badlogic/maketalk/README.md

 ### Manual workflow (without Yakety):

-1. Place your MOV files in a directory (name them with format: `01-intro.mov`, `02-section.mov`, etc.)
+1. Place your MOV files in a directory with proper naming (see above)

 2. Run the tool:
    ```bash